-The person I was talking to said oh really, and mistaking that for interest I said yeah, Maria Bamford just sponsored a college study reviewing gender and ethnicity in club bookings, finding that women accounted for just 16% of the work.
+The person I was talking to said oh really.
+Mistaking that for interest I said yeah, Maria Bamford just sponsored a college study reviewing gender and ethnicity in club bookings.
+She found that women accounted for just 16% of the work, and heavily in hosting.
 The person I was talking to said, do you think there’s more than 16% of comics that are women?
 I turned to him and said, yes.

 30’s: I gotta get my nails and toenails done for my trip!

 30’s: I’m gonna take a little bag of jewelry curated to work with my outfits!

 30’s: Brought two styles of sunglasses for different lewks.